Monday, February 19

 About 21.3% of Highland Park/Highwood residents live in poverty, 18% of residents over 60 years qualify for food stamps, and 22% of elementary school students are classified as low-income with many facing food insecurity, together we can make a meaningful impact in our community.

-Project Background: In February, the Park District of Highland Park and The Art Center Highland Park began seeking submissions to decorate the two concrete structures at Moraine Beach.
+In February, the Park District of Highland Park and The Art Center of Highland Park began seeking submissions to decorate the two concrete structures at Moraine Beach.
 Artists participated in a design competition and submissions were due in March.
 Submissions were evaluated by a panel of judges who narrowed down the submissions to two finalists.
 The finalists’ designs were shared with the community through a survey and then shared with the Park District Board of Commissioners who determined the winning design in April.
+The winning artist began work in June and completed the murals in August, 2023.

 “Camp was not just a way to pass the summer break, but a vital part of who we became.”
 Michael Eisner, former CEO of The Walt Disney Company, talking about how he and his business colleagues look back on their summer camp experiences.